Overview of patient-oriented research

 -

-BC SUPPORT Unit: Patient Oriented Research 101: A Video Introduction: This video highlights why POR exists, its importance in health research, how partners can be engaged in research, and how to meaningfully integrate POR into research.
+BC SUPPORT Unit: Patient Oriented Research 101: A Video Introduction: This video highlights why POR exists, its importance in health research, how partners can be engaged in research, and how to meaningfully integrate PWLEs into research.

 -